Building UX team from scratch

 Results

-Continuous improvements to the purchase experience contributed to higher conversion, improved retention, and more efficient paid media investment, increasing both revenue and profitability.
+Continuous improvements to the purchase experience contributed to higher conversion, improved retention, and more efficient paid media investment — increasing both revenue and profitability.
+This set of initiatives helped position the company's main product as the best-selling collagen in Brazil, in a highly competitive market.

 -57%